Current Funding Opportunities

 Project Requirements

-Standard requirements for Housing & Community Development Department (HCD)-funded Affordable Housing Development funding can be found in HCD Affordable Housing Development Policies and Procedures (pdf) and in our Term Sheet (pdf).
-These policies are updated annually as part of the competitive RFP process.
-Please ensure you are reviewing the most up to date version.
+Standard requirements for HCD-funded Affordable Housing Development funding can be found in HCD Affordable Housing Development Policies and Procedures and in our Key Loan Term Sheet.
 Whether open to incorporated cities and/or the unincorporated county is determined by each project.